Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum

 as for liquids at the viscosity minimum in (\ref{nu1}) and (\ref{nu10}).

-Given that the dynamic viscosity $\eta$ and the density of QGP are about 16 orders of magnitude larger than those values in liquids, the similarity of $\nu$ is striking.
+Given that the dynamic viscosity $\eta$ and the density of QGP are about 16 orders of magnitude larger than in liquids and that the interactions in the two systems and their fundamental theories are very different, the similarity of $\nu$ is striking.